goodwinc/metis-copy/class_lectures/week05-mcnulty2/README.md

-# Welcome to Week 5: "Deep-Learning & Data-Products"
+# Welcome to Week 5: "Tree-based Methods & Data-Products"

 ### <a name="overview"></a>Overview